smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

       status: 'COMPLETED' // <--- the order status, which should be 'COMPLETED' }

-With that, you may now terminate the REPL and the server (with ``CTRL + C`` in the respective terminals).
-We have tested each operation that we implemented in the server using the generated client, and verified that both the client and server can communicate with each other.
+You may terminate the REPL and the server (with ``CTRL + C`` in the respective terminals).
+We have tested each operation we implemented in the server using the generated client, and verified both the client and server communicate with each other.

 Running the Application
 =======================
-Now that we know how to generate and use a client and server, let's put it all together to use with a web application that runs in the browser.
-The web application exists under the ``app/`` directory, and can be built using the ``build-app`` make target.
+Since we know how to generate and use the client and server, let's put it all together to use with a browser-based web application.
+The web application exists under the ``app/`` directory, and is built using the ``build-app`` make target.
 The application will run when using the ``run-app`` target.
 Since this application uses the generated client to make requests, the server must be ran alongside the app.
 For convenience, you may run both the web-application and the server in the same terminal:

 .. code-block:: sh